 Creating a capsule wardrobe has definitely been a great help in my style department and my bank account.

 Building a capsule or minimalist wardrobe will help you save money and reduce your stress and anxiety.
 It will help you keep only the pieces that you love and can wear with many different outfits.
+It's also great for upcycling your clothes.

 You will be able to wear the same pieces throughout the year and seasons.
 This will greatly reduce the amount of clothing you need which will save you money!